MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - For workloads which cannot be deployed across Availability Zones, use Availability Sets with three or more VMs.
   - Availability Sets should only be considered if Availability Zones do not comply with workload requirements, such as for 'chatty' workloads with low latency requirements.

-- Prioritize the use of Virtual Machine Scale Sets (VMSS) for scalability and zone-redundancy.
+- Prioritize the use of Virtual Machine Scale Sets for scalability and zone-redundancy.
 This is particularly important for workloads with varying load (e.g. number of active users or requests per second).

 - Do not access individual virtual machines directly, use load balancers in front when possible.